Spr-Aachen/QEasyWidgets/README.md

 ### Overview

 A simple widget library based on PySide6, which is currently used to serve for [Easy Voice Toolkit](https://github.com/Spr-Aachen/Easy-Voice-Toolkit).
-PS: The project was meant to be named as 'QSimpleWidgets', but sadly it has been registered.
+PS: The project was meant to be named as 'QSimpleWidgets', but sadly it has been registered:(

 ## Consideration